Good News: Open Communications

 • Reference: RadioReference Douglas County

-Omaha's open communications aren't guaranteed forever.
-As other cities encrypt, pressure may build locally.
-Here's how to help preserve transparency:
+Omaha's open communications are not permanent by default.
+As other cities encrypt, pressure can build locally.
+Here is how to help keep it that way:

-Positive reinforcement matters.
-Contact Omaha City Council members and Douglas County Commissioners to express appreciation for maintaining open communications.
+Contact Omaha City Council members and Douglas County Commissioners to express support for maintaining open communications.
+Officials who hold the line deserve to hear from constituents who notice.

-Encryption often gets introduced quietly during budget cycles.
-Stay informed about OPD and County Sheriff budget hearings where radio system upgrades might be discussed.
+Encryption often gets introduced quietly during budget discussions.
+Follow OPD and County Sheriff budget hearings where radio system upgrades may come up.

-The Omaha World-Herald and local TV stations rely on scanner access.
-If encryption is ever proposed, media allies will be critical to preserving transparency.
+The Omaha World-Herald and local TV stations depend on scanner access for breaking news.
+If encryption is ever proposed, those outlets will be the most effective voices for preserving transparency.

 Take Action for Transparency